 - Any insignificant difference from ordinary medical practice or an insignificant accident does not always amount to medical negligence.

 - Any inaccuracy of judgment on the part of a doctor/ hospital or simply because a patient has not positively responded to a specific medication/ therapy as recommended by the doctor, or where a surgery has failed is not necessarily medical negligence.

 - A medical practitioner or a hospital cannot be declared negligent solely because their interpretation varies from that of other medical professionals or solely because the medical practitioner decides one satisfactory treatment over the other treatments available.

-- In case where a medical practitioner has opted for a riskier form of treatment to help recover the patient out of his misery, but which does not produce the preferred result would not be considered medical negligence.
+- In the case where a medical practitioner has opted for a riskier form of treatment to help recover the patient, but it does not produce the preferred result, it would not be considered medical negligence.

 What different measures can be taken by the medical practitioner to avoid medical negligence?

-As per numerous Supreme Court judgments, it is quite simple to establish what would constitute:
+As per numerous Supreme Court judgments, it is quite simple to establish what would constitute negligence:

 - The administrative staff of the hospitals as well as the departmental heads must strictly keep a check on their infrastructure, current practices, paramedical and other staff, cleanliness and sterility.